TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/StoringChanges/Index.rst

 Storing the changes
 ^^^^^^^^^^^^^^^^^^^

-Changes to the $TCA are generally packaged into extensions and – more precisely – reside in the :file:`ext_tables.php` file (more details about extension structure can be found :ref:`in the Core APIs manual <t3api:extension-architecture>`).
+Changes to :code:`$GLOBALS['TCA']` are generally packaged into extensions and – more precisely – reside in the :file:`ext_tables.php` file (more details about extension structure can be found :ref:`in the Core APIs manual <t3api:extension-architecture>`).
 Or, since TYPO3 CMS 6.2, inside an extension, in a folder called